aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuron/rcnn-app-note.rst

             neuron_rcnn([inputs])
     print(prof.key_averages().table(sort_by="cpu_time_total", row_limit=30))

-By running the fused backbone + RPN Head on Inf1, the overall runtime is improved again.
+By running the fused backbone + RPN Head on Inf1, overall runtime is improved even more.
 We now see a single ``neuron::forward_v2`` operator with a lower runtime than the previous combined runtime of the two separate ``neuron::forward_v2`` operators.

 Compiling the RoI Heads
 ~~~~~~~~~~~~~~~~~~~~~~~

-In this section, we extract and compile part of RoI Heads module
+This section describes how to extract and compile part of RoI Heads module
-(`predictor.model.roi_heads <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/roi_heads/roi_heads.py>`__ L530-L778).
-This will run most of the remaining ``aten::linear`` and ``aten::addmm``
+(`predictor.model.roi_heads <https://github.com/facebookresearch/detectron2/blob/v0.6/detectron2/modeling/roi_heads/roi_heads.py>`__ L530-L778) which runs most of the remaining ``aten::linear`` and ``aten::addmm``
 operators on Inf1.
-We cannot extract the entire RoI Heads module because
+The entire RoI Heads module cannot be extracted, because
 it contains unsupported operators.
-Thus, we create a
+So you need to create a
-``NeuronBoxHeadBoxPredictor`` wrapper that extracts specific parts of
+``NeuronBoxHeadBoxPredictor`` wrapper, extracts specific parts of
 the ``roi_heads`` for compilation.
 The example input for compilation is
 the shape of the input into the ``self.roi_heads.box_head.forward``
 function.
-We write another wrapper, ``ROIHead`` that combines the
+Write another wrapper, ``ROIHead`` that combines the
 compiled ``roi_heads`` into the rest of the RoI module.
 The
 ``_forward_box`` and ``forward`` functions are from the
 ``predictor.model.roi_heads`` module.
-We re-write the ``NeuronRCNN``
+Lastly, re-write the ``NeuronRCNN``
 wrapper to use the optimized RoI Heads wrapper as well as the fused
 backbone + RPN module.